LibrariesHacked/librarieshacked.github.io/_posts/2019-08-01-national-library-data.md

 Libraries do things differently, and their data will be different.
 For example, some services may use 100 item types to categorise their stock, others may have 20.

 Attempts at standardising data often attempt to make these uniform.
 For example, CIPFA provide a set of item types that each library has to convert their own to when reporting their data.
-A waste of time, and ultimately a loss of data, as those differences are one of the interesting parts of the data.
+A waste of time if it doesn't accurately reflect the 'real' data.

-> Task 4: Ensure the schema enforces a standard structure, but allows for interesting differences in the content
+> Task 4: Ensure the schema enforces a standard structure, but allows for differences in the content

 If you tell services that you want comparable data, the assumption may be that you want to see which are 'good' or 'bad'.

-That's a goal only served by over-simplified data.
+That's a goal only served by overly-simplistic data.
 People interested in libraries will want to understand differences.
 We know that some library services have increases in borrowing, while others have seen a decrease.
-That could be for all sorts of reasons, differences in opening hours, socioeconomic factors, location of libraries, shifting trends in high street use, etc.
+That could be for all sorts of reasons, differences in opening hours, socioeconomic factors, location of libraries, shifting trends in high street use, etc. Understanding how these affect library use is a first step to increasing usage overall.

-It's important to emphasise that more is not better.
-The numbers don't matter, the reasons for them do.
+It's important to emphasise that more is not always better.
 Some libraries may have an increase in borrowing due to their location.
-Good for them, but they're no more important than a library with a decrease in borrowing that serves a particularly deprived area.
+Good for them, but they're no more essential than a library with a decrease in borrowing that serves a particularly deprived area.

 > Task 5: Commission data analysis to look at key questions using trial authority data.
 Make that process available to any authority publishing using the data schema.